sripplin/website/_posts/2024-10-31-chewys-customer-analytics-update.md

 The 2019 analysis made several novel contributions at the time to understanding Chewy and its future including:

 - **Projecting meaningful, but decelerating growth in active customers with a peak around 20M** (at the time Chewy had only 11.3M).
-- Charting its retention curves and blended churn rates, showing **first year retention of ~60%**.
+- Analyzing its retention curves and blended churn rates, showing **first year retention of ~60%**.
 - Calculating a **$65 CAC, $300 PAV, 4 year payback, and 36% IRR** for customers acquired in 2018, and how these measures had evolved over time.
 - Deriving **a customer-based valuation of $3.7B**, 74% lower than its market cap at the time.
 - Quantifying the effect on valuation and sensitivity analysis for factors such as margins, CAC, and retention.